-Did you know that I lived in NYC for four years before I took off on my travel adventure that led me to my inevitable life as an expat?
+Did you know that I lived in NYC for four years before I took off on my travel adventure that led me to my inevitable life as an ex-pat?
 I did.
 And I have to confess that in all those years I never visited Carnegie Deli.
 I passed it hundreds of times.
-I always peaked inside.
+I always peeked inside.
 But I never entered because I was going through a vegetarian phase of my life.
-I don’t regret that stage, but have to say I’m grateful it is over and I can fully enjoy what this famous NYC restaurant has to offer.
+I don’t regret that stage, but have to say I’m grateful it is over, and I can fully enjoy what this famous NYC restaurant has to offer.

 If you’re looking for a true NYC, local experience (as local as you can get in this city) then you CANNOT MISS eating at Carnegie Deli!

 Related Read: Trucks and Street Food in NYC

 A Guide to Having the Perfect Eating Experience at Carnegie Deli NYC

 1. Entrance – I have a feeling that no matter what time of the day or time of the year you will visit, you will most likely have to wait in line.
 It’s not a long wait.
 But it’s certainly one worth waiting.

 2. Getting seated – Once inside, you will have to wait to be seated.
 All the while you are drooling from the aromas and the insane deli counter filled with all sorts of yumminess.

 This is also where you get the first look at the visitor’s hall of fame.
 It looks like every single celebrity of all caliber of stardom has visited this place in the past 70 years.

 3. Meeting our waiter – obviously every customer is going to have a different waiter, but Wayne, our guy, has been working here for over 15 years.
 He was super entertaining, a Carnegie Deli and NYC walking encyclopedia, and a great guy all around.
 I can bet the farm that the other waiters are probably as much fun since I think working here allows you to be your creative self no matter what role you take on.